CAT 2023 Question Paper, Slot 1, 2 and 3: Section-wise Questions With Solutions

 CAT 2023 Good Attempts

 After the CAT 2023 exam concludes, the experts indulge themselves in an elaborated CAT 2023 Question Paper Analysis and devise the number of good attempts per section based on it.
-The number of good attempts is an indicator of the number of minimum attempts with accuracy that a candidate must make to expect a high CAT percentile.
+The number of good attempts is an indicator of the minimum number of attempts with accuracy that a candidate must make to expect a high CAT percentile.

 Percentile